Frank Lausche

-Frank John Lausche (/ˈlaʊʃi/; November 14, 1895 - April 21, 1990) was an American Democratic politician from Ohio.
-He served as the 47th mayor of Cleveland and the 55th and 57th governor of Ohio, and also served as a United States Senator from Ohio for two terms (1957-1969).
+Frank John Lausche (/ˈlaʊʃi/; November 14, 1895 – April 21, 1990) was an American lawyer and politician who served as the 55th and 57th governor of Ohio from 1945 to 1947 and from 1949 to 1957, and as a U.S. senator for Ohio from 1957 to 1969.
+A member of the Democratic Party, he also served as the 47th mayor of Cleveland from 1942 to 1944 and worked as a trial lawyer and judge in Cuyahoga County, Ohio.

-Youth and baseball career
+Early life and baseball career

 Lausche was born on November 14, 1895, in Cleveland, Ohio, the son of Frances (née Milavec) and Louis Lausche.
 His family was of Slovenian origin.
 Lausche attended St. Vitus Grade School grades one to four, St. Francis Grade School in grade five and Madison Grammar School grades six to eight.
 He then went to Central Institute Preparatory School.
 He dropped out of school in 1911, when his older brother died, to help support his family.

-He played baseball locally when not working, and was recruited as a third baseman to the amateur White Motor team, which won a national championship.
+Lausche played baseball locally when not working, and was recruited as a third baseman to the amateur White Motor team, which won a national championship.
 He was noticed by scouts and reported to the Duluth White Sox in Duluth, Minnesota, of the Class D Northern League in the spring of 1916.
 He started the season batting .422, but developed trouble hitting curve balls, and was released after 31 games.
 He signed with a semi-pro team in Virginia, Minnesota.
 He performed poorly for two weeks before returning to Cleveland, and amateur ball.

-During the spring of 1917, Lausche reported to the Class B Lawrence Barristers, Lawrence, Massachusetts, of the Eastern League.
+During the spring of 1917, Lausche reported to the Class B Lawrence Barristers in Lawrence, Massachusetts, of the Eastern League.
 He started well, but was released after 27 games.
 He enlisted in the United States Army that summer, and reported to Camp Gordon, near Atlanta, Georgia.
 He was noticed playing baseball, and was asked to join the camp baseball team.
 He was promoted to second lieutenant after eight months, and assigned to officers' training school.
 His high batting average "spared him a trip across the ocean to the front lines."
 The team manager at the camp was Charles Frank, who in peacetime owned and managed the Atlanta Crackers of the Class AA Southern Association.
-After World War I ended in November, 1918, but before Lausche was discharged in January, 1919, Frank offered Lausche a six-month contract, at $225 per month if he would report at spring training.
+After World War I ended in November 1918, but before Lausche was discharged in January 1919, Frank offered Lausche a six-month contract, at $225 per month if he would report at spring training.
 Lausche had also completed high school while in the Army.